Advertiser Disclosure

 Engine: Rolls-Royce Trent XWB-84

-The Airbus A350 is a lighter aircraft that can fly further and be more cost-efficient than large double-decker jets like the 747 or A380.
+That A350-900ULR variant (“ULR” for “Ultra Long Range”) is a lighter aircraft that can fly farther and is more cost-efficient than large double-decker jets like the 747 or A380.
 Because of the materials used, there’s also less maintenance required — an important aspect for global airlines.
-For passengers, you’ll find that the engine noise is substantially quieter, too.
+Passengers find the engine noise substantially quieter, too.

-The main feature of this new model of aircraft is the ability for the fuel tanks to hold more fuel, important for ultra-long-haul flights.
-In addition to extra fuel storage, there are aerodynamic improvements that, in combination with more fuel, allow the aircraft to serve routes that previously would have required a technical stop.
+The main feature of the ULR is that the fuel tanks hold more fuel, critical for ultra-long-haul flights.
+In addition to extra fuel storage, there are aerodynamic improvements that allow the aircraft to serve routes that previously would have required a technical stop.

 The A350-900ULR is the aircraft of choice for Singapore Airlines’ routes from Singapore to New York, Newark, and Los Angeles.